novinhubcom/wordpress-plugin/readme.txt

 To add media to your post, you can do this through image or video blocks easily.
 But you should be alert:
-1. If more than one image has been attached, the first one will be uploaded.(Featured image will not be uploaded.)
+1. If more than one image has been attached, the first one will be uploaded.(Highest Priority: Featured Image)
 2. If more than one video has been attached, the first one will be uploaded.
 3. If image and video have been attached simultaneously, only the image will be uploaded.

 = How do i add some hashtags to send? =

-If you want to Add some Hashtags into your caption, you can insert your hashtags into "Add New Tag" section.
+If you want to Add some Hashtags into your caption, you can insert your hashtags into Tags section.
 (Be sure your hashtags added correctly to wordpress.)